Senior Helpers 2012-13 Tour

 Robyn Pearce -September 2014 Posted on Facebook Page

-"Hi Teepa, I wish that you travelled overseas.
+"Hi Teepa, I wish that you traveled overseas.
 I am a trainer/EN in Australia.
-I facilitate students studying Aged Care, Home and Community Care and Leisure and Health.
-I have shown them some of your Youtube clips and they all love you!!
-As a Caregiver myself you have given me new tools to become a 'Care Partner' with my Mum and as a teacher new insights regarding Dementia Care and teaching.
+I facilitate students studying Aged Care, Home and Community Care, and Leisure and Health.
+I have shown them some of your YouTube clips and they all love you!!
+As a Caregiver myself you have given me new tools to become a 'Care Partner' with my Mum, and as a teacher, new insights regarding Dementia Care and teaching.
 I shall be getting some of your DVDs.
-Thank you sooooooo much, and take care - Robyn P - Country North East Victoria, Australia"
+Thank you sooooooo much, and take care - Robyn P - Country North East Victoria, Australia."